Jazzsw/TDS-Matrixify-Parser/README.md

 ## Warning 1 ##
 ### Warning Text ###
     Warning: The program identified [#] undefined SKU values identified.
-This is likely due to a format error.
-Check that your file uploads are properly specified using the dropdown, and that the file format requirement are met
+This is likely due to a formatting error.
+Check that your file uploads are properly specified using the dropdown, and that the file format requirements are met

 ### Warning Reason ###
-This warning is thrown when the program finds over 10 undefined SKU values while iterating through a given sheet, This is most often a format issue, potently caused by a sheet with invalid format or an improper specification from the user.
+This warning is thrown when the program finds over 10 undefined SKU values while iterating through a given sheet.
+This is most often a format issue, potentially caused by a sheet with invalid format or an improper specification from the user.
 This warning can also be thrown in cases where there is no error, but the sheet contains several rows that have data that is not relevant (ie. title rows, blank rows, etc)

 ### Troubleshooting ###
-* First check if you have specified the file properly (ie. the dropdown beside the filename properly corresponds with the type of file it is)
+* First, check if you have specified the file properly (ie. The dropdown beside the filename properly corresponds with the type of file it is)
-* Check your file continence for unrelated data as mentioned above
+* Check your file content for unrelated data as mentioned above
 * Check the file format requirements above or under the "Format Info / Requirements" tab in the app, and adjust the price and SKU columns if needed.